oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ***Warning***
 For security and resource management reasons the port forwarding will not run forever.
-After a period of time of not being used (depending on the Kuberneties providers configuration, this can be anything from a small number of seconds e.g. 30 to many hours, and may be based on total time, or time since last operation) the port forwarding will time out.
+After a period of time of not being used (depending on the Kubernetes providers configuration, this can be anything from a small number of seconds e.g. 30 to many hours, and may be based on total time, or time since last operation) the port forwarding will time out.
 In this case the kubectl command will exit and return to the prompt.

 If you find that are unable to access the dashboard, or it does not reflect changes you've made check to see that the port forwarding is still running, and if it has exited just restart it.